The Business Risk of Every Technical Departure

 What this means for how you lead

-The leaders who handle departures well treat them as a forcing function for operational health, not a crisis to manage.
-They know their team’s knowledge map before someone announces they’re leaving.
-They’ve made documentation a standard part of delivery, not an afterthought.
+Handle departures by treating them as a forcing function for operational health, not a crisis to manage.
+Make documentation a standard part of delivery, not an afterthought.